datacentricdesign/iob22/code-practice/01-user-interaction/01-user-interaction.md

 ---
 layout: default
-title: "#01 User Interaction"
-parent: Code Practice
+title: "01 Calculator"
 has_children: true
 ---

-# #01 User Interaction
+# 01 Calculator

 In this first code practice, we will teach the computer how to interact with us to sum two numbers.
 That is what programming is about: telling the computer what to do.